gaehlerm/SoftwareEngineering/README.md

 Once you start thinking about this rule, you will automatically structure your code in a much better way.
 It becomes so much tidier.
 It will feel more natural and it doesn’t need too much work to make it better.
 And you will find your bugs faster as you check the complex parts of the code earlier on.

+## Quality

+// Write about the broken windows.
+And about good enough code.
+These two things are opposing each other...
+See The pragmatic programmer.

 ## Requirements
 // Does this go into the physical laws of code?